Sounds and Music

-- Search by Sound Length to more easily distinguish short sound effects from longer music tracks.
+- Optionally, adjust the Sound Length range to more easily distinguish between short sound clips and longer background music tracks.

-Audio can be previewed directly within Studio by clicking the play button in the corner of each listing.
-Once you locate an audio file to use, right-click the listing and select Copy Asset ID (this ID will be required for playback testing in the sections below).
+- Audio can be previewed directly within Studio by clicking the play button in the corner of each listing.
+Once you locate an audio file to use, right-click the item and select Copy Asset ID (this ID will be required for playback testing below).

 Uploading Custom Audio